Course Descriptions for 2018-19

-Students who are not native English speakers and are in the process of becoming fluent in English are screened with a CELDT test.
-If needed, they are placed in English Language Development (ELD) classes based on the CELDT results.
+Students who are not native English speakers and are in the process of becoming fluent in English are screened with an ELPAC test.
+If needed, they are placed in English Language Development (ELD) classes based on the ELPAC results.
 Students receive instruction in structural analysis, vocabulary, comprehension, listening, writing, and speaking skills.
 English acquisition is taught by using visuals, dramatization, music, technology, and the latest methodologies.
 Students do not sign up for this course.

 7th GRADE - ONE YEAR

 The study of World History and Geography continues in 7th grade with an examination of social, cultural, and technological changes during the period A.D.
 500 - 1789.
 It includes a study of contributions made by groups and individuals of both Western and non-Western civilizations.
 Throughout the year, students develop timelines, create world maps, analyze cultures, and compare events, ideas and beliefs of these civilizations.
 The arts and humanities are used to enrich the content.
 Improvement of basic study skills is emphasized.